NeCTAR-RC/nectar-training/package06/sections/storage.markdown

 *Block storage* is the type of storage that is required for running things like databases, or as a storage required by applications (e.g. your data analysis software) which frequently access and write files.

 Both of these storage types do not efficiently scale up.
-However, block storage may still be essential to your research applicatio: it is required for fast and efficient access from within applications; Many traditional applications only support file access in simple block storage systems.
+However, block storage may still be essential to your research application it is required for fast and efficient access from within applications; Many traditional applications only support file access in simple block storage systems.
 A more *scalable* system has been designed which is better suited for Big Data demands: The *Object Storage* which is based on the principle of *filesystem storage*.

 Altogether, there are *three* different types of cloud storage available to you on the NeCTAR Research Cloud: